Chart Color Schemes

 Ryde ranks among the top 25% of areas assessed nationally for overall employment performance

 As of September 2025, 21,918 residents are employed, with an unemployment rate of 1.2% below Greater Sydney's rate of 4.2%.
-Workforce participation is 64.7%, compared to Greater Sydney's 60.0%.
-Leading employment industries include professional & technical, health care & social assistance, and retail trade.
-Ryde shows strong specialization in professional & technical (1.2 times the regional level), but lower representation in transport, postal & warehousing (3.8% vs regional average of 5.3%).
+Workforce participation in Ryde is 78.3%, compared to Greater Sydney's 70.0%.
+According to Census responses, 49.8% of residents work from home, possibly influenced by Covid-19 lockdowns.
+Major employment industries include professional & technical services, health care & social assistance, and retail trade.

-Over the 12 months to September 2025, employment increased by 10.8%, labour force by 9.6%, resulting in a 1.0 percentage point unemployment rate drop.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ryde's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Ryde specializes in professional & technical services with an employment share 1.2 times the regional level, but has lower representation in transport, postal & warehousing at 3.8% compared to the regional average of 5.3%.
+Between September 2024 and September 2025, employment increased by 10.8%, while labour force grew by 9.7%, leading to a 1.0 percentage point decrease in unemployment.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ryde's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment